 We are creating the largest network of pathology labs.
-There are 60,000 pathology labs in India with 88% in unorganized sector.
-The neighbourhood labs are unable to compete with corporates like Dr. Lal and SRL.
-We are trying to bring the best neighbourhood labs under a single brand.
+There are 60,000 pathology labs in India with 88% in the unorganized sector.
+The neighborhood labs are unable to compete with corporates like Dr. Lal and SRL.
+We are trying to bring the best neighborhood labs under a single brand.
 We are helping these labs provide a better customer experience and reduce their costs through economies of scale.

 Q) Where do you see LabStreet 5 years down the line?

-We will be able to capture 30% of Indian pathology market through tie-ups with 6,000 labs.
+We will be able to capture 30% of the Indian pathology market through tie-ups with 6,000 labs.

 Q) What is the biggest hurdle that you faced or are still facing?